driusan/lmt/Implementation.md

 # lmt - literate markdown tangle

-This file implements a tangle program for a literate programming style where the code is weaved into markdown code blocks.
+This file implements a tangle program for a literate programming style where the code is tangled from markdown code blocks.
 There is no corresponding weave, because the markdown itself can already be read as the documentation, either through a text editor or through an online system that already renders markdown such as GitHub.